coryjquirk/capstone-frontend/README.md

 ### Landing
 This is a simple home page and a base for the user to navigate to other pages.
 ### Plots
 This contains farm plot data and has a form for adding a new plot to the database.
-The form is under construction.
+The form allows you to add a new row to the table but won't persist upon refresh (work in progress).
 ## Features
 * Web Font Adobe Garamond imported from .otf file
 * jQuery